garrett-sutton/garrett-sutton.github.io/_drafts/copper.md

 ---

 ## The TLDR
-Describe when we were there and the super high level (i.e. where it is, etc)

 We went to Copper Mountain on a Saturday in March 2023 as part of a big family/friend ski trip.
 This was day 3 of our trip.
 Though a lot of fun (because by default,